jobjo/popper/docs/index.md

 underlying design is inspired by the Python library [Hypothesis](https://hypothesis.readthedocs.io/en/latest/).

+!!! warning
+    Popper is currently in alpha-stage and is to be used at your own risk.

 High-level features of Popper include:

 - A uniform API for defining regular unit and property-based tests.